alexshinningsun/terraform-ch5/README.md

     %{ for <INDEX>, <ITEM> in <COLLECTION> }<BODY>%{ endfor }

 ## Task 5: Conditionals
+- If-statements with the count parameter
+- If-else-statements with the count parameter

 1. be aware of remote backend key should put in each sub folder